exercism/DEPRECATED.trackler/README.md

 end
 ```

-To get a problem, use the problem slug:
+To get the specification of a problem, use the exercise slug:

 ```
-problem = Trackler.problems["leap"]
+specification = Trackler.specifications["leap"]
 ```

-Problems contain the generic, language-independent metadata:
+Specifications contain the generic, language-independent metadata:

 ```
-problem.blurb
+specification.blurb
 # => "Write a program that will take a year and report if it is a leap year."
-problem.name
+specification.name
 # => "Leap"
 ```

-You can get all of the different language implementations for a problem:
+You can get all of the different language implementations for a specification:

 ```

-Trackler.implementations[problem.slug].each do |implementation|
+Trackler.implementations[specification.slug].each do |implementation|
   # ...
 end
 ```